 For a utility, the applications are endless: intelligent inspections, insight into customer behavior, nimble emergency response, resiliency planning, and so much more.

 Whether in an emergency command center, at a construction site, on an architect’s desk, or within a utility truck, a shared digital twin promises both immediate and long-term benefits for all stakeholders throughout an asset’s lifespan.

 Conclusion: Field adoption is key to digital twin technology

 The endless potential of digital twins may be somewhat intimidating - considering the impact extends across the entire value chain.

 It’s important to address the elephant in the room: organizational buy-in.

 In JB Knowledge’s 2021 survey of the construction industry, “employee hesitance” was the primary limiting factor in trying or adopting new technology.
 This is especially true for the field - where workers may reject counterintuitive apps and prefer pen and paper.

 It’s simple: for digital twins to effectively transform critical infrastructure, they need to make a field worker’s life easier.
 They need to be intuitive, mobile-friendly, integrated, and cloud-based - so information can be captured quickly and communicated with ease, wherever they are.

-Or, you can try out Unearth’s intuitive data capture and illuminating map visualizations for yourself with a free trial.
+Or, you can try out Unearth’s intuitive data capture and illuminating map visualizations for yourself.